ssllabs/ssllabs-scan/ssllabs-api-docs-v3.md

 * **dhYsReuse** - true if the DH ephemeral server value is reused.
 Not present if the server doesn't support the DH key exchange.
 * **ecdhParameterReuse** - true if the server reuses its ECDHE values
 * **logjam** - true if the server uses DH parameters weaker than 1024 bits.
 * **chaCha20Preference** - true if the server takes into account client preferences when deciding if to use ChaCha20 suites.
+Will be deprecated in new version.
 * **hstsPolicy{}** - server's [HSTS policy](#hstspolicy).
 Experimental.
 * **hstsPreloads[]** - information about [preloaded HSTS policies](#hstspreload).
 * **hpkpPolicy{}** - server's [HPKP policy](#hpkppolicy).